Welcome

 Keela is annoyed with me.

-She wants me to fly quickly and directly with her to the cave of the old ones.
+She wants us to fly fast and straight to the cave of the old ones, so she can be done with this errand.

-If the armband fails, my eyes will destroy everything for a 100 feet in all directions.
+If the armband fails, my eyes will consume everything near me, including her.

-And she takes me to a place of legend, where no one has gone for a thousand years.
+She takes me to the cave of old ones, where no one has gone for a thousand years!

-Still, I think that it’s my carefree, childlike attitude that bothers her more than all the rest.
+My playful, childlike attitude in the face of danger bothers her more than all the rest.

 “Master Yagrin!” she says at last.